RichCherng/Knowledge-base/README.md

  This note is for explaining linux command, guide to do something, or debugging guide

+### Future Goal ###
+- [ ] Create website that host from Githbu for easily assessible knowledge
+	- Angular6?
+TypeScript
+	- ReactJS?
+	- Vue?
+	- No framework?
+JQuery?
 ### Terminal shortcut delay bug
  - https://askubuntu.com/questions/911946/terminal-appears-with-much-delay-when-shortcut-is-used/912250
 ##### Solution